framewiki/minecraft-server/README.md

 # Documentation
 Join on the version 1.21 with hostname mc.framewiki.net

 In-game chat is bridged with a channel in the official Framework Discord.
-A live world map can be found at https://fwmc.morpheus636.com

 ## Contact Methods
 - Feel free to ask any questions in this thread or via [Discord](https://discord.gg/framework).